 Members of the Nosology and Definitions Task Force of the ILAE have developed four position papers on syndrome definitions at various ages.
 The ILAE guideline process requires obtaining feedback and comments from its members on the proposed paper.
 These comments from our international community will be reviewed by the working group before finalizing the paper.

-Please see the Draft: ILAE Classification and Definition of Epilepsy Syndromes with Onset at a Variable Age
+Draft: ILAE Classification and Definition of Epilepsy Syndromes with Onset at a Variable Age

 See all four Proposed papers for Nosology and Definitions

 15 July 2021